Myeloid-derived suppressor cell: Natural killer cells

 The depletion of MDSCs from mice with liver cancer significantly increases natural killer (NK) cell cytotoxicity, NKG2D expression, and IFNg (IFNg) production and induces NK cell energy.
 MDSC depletion restored the function of impaired hepatic NK cells.
 An MDSC derived from chronic inflammation caused T and NK-cell dysfunction along with downregulation of the TCR z chain (CD247).
 The immunosuppressive milieu directly affects CD247, which is crucial in initiating immune responses.
 MDSCs, acting through membrane-bound TGF-b1, inhibit NK cells in tumor-bearing hosts due to the activity of TGF-b1 on MDSCs.
 Therefore, MDSCs constitutively suppress hepatic NK cells in tumor-bearing hosts through TGF-b1 on MDSCs.

-B cells
+B and T cells

 A number of studies have reported MDSC regulation of B-cell responses to activators and mitogens that are not MHC-regulated, as well as antigen-specific T cell responses.
-An infection with the LP-BM5 retrovirus can cause acquired immune deficiency in mice, which causes highly immunosuppressive CD11bCGr-1CLy6CC MDSCs.
+An infection with the LP-BM5 murine leukemia virus (a retrovirus) can cause acquired immune deficiency in mice, which causes highly immunosuppressive CD11bCGr-1CLy6CC MDSCs.
 These cells suppress T and B cells by signaling via nitric oxide (NO).